 There are many traits that an artist should acquire.
-Some of the traits like a inspiration, the power of observation, the ability to develop a good memory, and having an imagination.
-An artist should also develop the art of persistence and patience along with discipline.
-And finally, if an artist can see their life as a great adventure it will help them not only in life but in their artwork.
+Some of the traits are inspiration, the power of observation, the ability to develop a good memory, and having an imagination.
+An artist should also develop the art of persistence and patience, and discipline.
+And finally, if an artist can see their life as a great adventure, it will help them not only in life but in their artwork.

 To discover more about this you can read our blog on 9 Traits That Are Important for Any Artist to Acquire by clicking here.